NickBarreto/slash-consonance/README.md

 _Search Bibliocloud from within Slack_

-Slash-bibliocloud lets you query your Bibliocloud data from within slack using a custom slash command intergration.
+Slash-bibliocloud lets you query your [Bibliocloud](http://bibliocloud.com/) data from within slack using a custom slash command intergration.

 Slash-bibliocloud runs on a heroku dyno that receives the slash commands from your team's slack, queries the Bibliocloud API for the relevant information, processes the results and posts them back to Slack.
-It is a simple ruby application using the excellend cksh_commander gem.
+It is a simple ruby application using the excellent [cksh_commander](https://github.com/openarcllc/cksh_commander) gem.

 ## Requirements

 You'll need a Heroku login, git and the Heroku CLI installed.

+You'll also need an authorisation token for querying the Bibliocloud API, and admin access to your team's Slack.

 ## Instalation